 - 10.1 A genuine emergency is a situation where there is a risk of serious harm to life, property or the environment.
 Usually, this situation will have arisen suddenly, and the emergency response process will have been triggered.
 In these circumstances, Te Pūkenga may need to be flexible in how goods and services are procured to mitigate the immediate risk and may adopt a more direct procurement process if the delay involved in conducting a routine procurement process will prevent suppliers delivering the goods or services in time to bring effective relief. - 10.2 Where possible, standard delegations, suppliers and processes should be followed.
 However, if this is not possible, the Incident Controller has the authority to authorise time critical procurement and expenditure required to respond to the emergency.
 This must be documented, with reasons for the decision and action taken and where possible prior verbal approval should be sought from the CE, Chief of Staff, or appointed emergency response DCE on duty.
-If this is not possible, this should be escalated to these persons as soon as possible.

-10.3 Examples of genuine emergencies are:

-- natural or man-made disasters: such as earthquakes, cyclones, tsunamis, volcanic eruptions, flooding, fires or contamination - failures of critical infrastructure or equipment such as failure of a building security system or a water main - · critical health or environmental emergencies: such as a pandemic or food safety incident - political emergencies: such as a war, coup, or civil insurrection in New Zealand or countries where the New Zealand government offers support - critical security emergencies: such as a terrorist attack, serious crime or major cyber security emergency - unanticipated events that make it impossible for Te Pūkenga to perform a statutory or critical function in the necessary timeframe: for example, the accidental damage of the main data cable by a digger - 10.4 For the avoidance of doubt, lack of planning, sudden decisions and or ad hoc requirements due to but not limited to poor stock control, lack of delivery management, change of mind are not considered as a procurement under emergency or an exemption to policy requirements. - 10.5 Any exemption from following the sourcing process set out in this Policy can only be approved by the Chief Financial Officer.
-All exemption requests must be documented in the Te Pūkenga Dispensation Form, which can be obtained from the Procurement Team.
+If this is not possible, this should be escalated to these persons as soon as possible. - 10.3 Examples of genuine emergencies are: - natural or man-made disasters: such as earthquakes, cyclones, tsunamis, volcanic eruptions, flooding, fires or contamination - failures of critical infrastructure or equipment such as failure of a building security system or a water main - critical health or environmental emergencies: such as a pandemic or food safety incident - political emergencies: such as a war, coup, or civil insurrection in New Zealand or countries where the New Zealand government offers support - critical security emergencies: such as a terrorist attack, serious crime or major cyber security emergency - unanticipated events that make it impossible for Te Pūkenga to perform a statutory or critical function in the necessary timeframe: for example, the accidental damage of the main data cable by a digger - 10.4 For the avoidance of doubt, lack of planning, sudden decisions and or ad hoc requirements due to but not limited to poor stock control, lack of delivery management, change of mind are not considered as a procurement under emergency or an exemption to policy requirements. - 10.5 Any exemption from following the sourcing process set out in this Policy can only be approved by the Chief Financial Officer or Business Division Lead in line with their delegated authority limits under the Delegations Policy.
+Requests for exemption must be made prior to the commencement of procurement and must be documented in the Te Pūkenga Dispensation Form.